Replicas of the Statue of Liberty

 Hundreds of replicas of the Statue of Liberty (Liberty Enlightening the World) have been created worldwide.
 The original Statue of Liberty, designed by sculptor Frédéric Auguste Bartholdi, is 151 feet tall and stands on a pedestal that is 154 feet tall, making the height of the entire sculpture 305 feet.
+The design for the original Statue of Liberty began in 1865, with final installation in 1886.